Mar-lim/Penguins_Analysis/README.md

 ----

+# Problem Statement
+The objective of this analysis is to determine what affects the clutch completetion of the Palmer Penguins.

 # Description
 The dataset used was obtained from Kaggle and it consists of 17 columns, 344 rows and 0 duplicate values.
 For the purpose of this analysis 9 columns would be used.